Tactile-based Exploration, Mapping and Navigation with Collision-Resilient Aerial Vehicles: Introduction

-\threesubsection{Static Force Application and Contact-based Inspection} With the knowledge of the external wrench, UAVs can now be pursued for performing contact-based tasks such as non-destructive testing, vibration analysis and leak identification which require a desired wrench to be applied onto a surface in an attempt to reduce safety risks to human workers \cite{PB+19,HZ22}.
-Successful applications are demonstrated in \cite{AD16,KB+20,TC+19} where the researchers employ conventional rigid multirotor UAVs augmented with external protective gears or end-effectors for performing these contact-rich tasks. \rev{One potential issue using rigid-chassis UAVs for such tasks is the presence of unknown surface features which can introduce discontinuities and adversely affect the stability by inducing large changes in the UAV dynamics and states \cite{NS+19}}.
-In this context, we propose to employ soft deformable quadrotors to establish smooth contacts and simplify the contact laws \cite{B99}.
+Using the external wrench estimate, UAVs are now capable of performing tactile-based tasks such as non-destructive testing, vibration analysis, and leak identification which require a desired wrench to be applied onto a surface in an attempt to reduce safety risks to human workers \cite{PB+19,HZ22,AD16,KB+20,TC+19}.
+In this context, this work employs \textit{passive} deformable quadrotors to establish smooth contacts and simplify the contact laws \cite{B99}.